holehouse-lab/soursop/README.md

 ## PREPRINT
 To read about SOURSOP please see our preprint:

-**SOURSOP: A Python package for the analysis of simulations of intrinsically disordered proteins**
+**SOURSOP: A Python package for the analysis of simulations of intrinsically disordered proteins** (JCTC, in press)

 Jared Lalmansingh, Alex Keeley, Kiersten Ruff, Rohit Pappu, Alex Holehouse